-Year 7 Catch-up Funding
+Yr 7 Catch-up Funding

+In Year 7 there are 33 students (22%) who did not meet the Expected Standard for KS2 in both English and Maths.
 Students with the lowest Prior Attainment Data from KS2 receive dedicated curriculum time (withdrawn temporarily from MFL) in order to engage with small group intervention in a dedicated IT suite.
 In addition to this their Maths and English classes are significantly smaller to build upon the aspects covered in their intervention sessions.
 These sessions look to build upon skills and are not directly related to the attainment levels used in their regular class.
 The catch-up funding is used to employ the staffing for the intervention, to support the costs of the ICT suite, additional Maths software and the curriculum personalisation.

-Impact:
+Impact

-In Year 7 there were 77 students (51%) who did not meet the Expected Standard for KS2 in both English and Maths.
+Last year in Year 7 there were 40 students (26%) who did not meet the Expected Standard for KS2 in both English and Maths.
+This is a significant drop as the figure was 77 (51%) in 2016.
 All students have made progress, although it is not possible to quantify this due to changes in attainment and progress measures.